psagar-dev/flask-cicd/README.md

-## 🚀 Jenkins CI/CD Pipeline for Flask App
+## 🚀 Project - 1: Jenkins CI/CD Pipeline for Flask App

 This setup uses **Jenkins** to automate the build, test, security scan, Dockerization, and deployment of a Flask application to a remote EC2 server, with notifications for each pipeline run.